ess-dmsc/just-bin-it/README.md

 This will start histogramming data from the `TEST_events` topic and publish the histogrammed data to `output_topic` using the hs00 schema.

-To see what the data looks like see Viewing the histogram data below:
+To see what the data looks like see "Viewing the histogram data" below:

 ### Configuring histogramming
 Note: sending a new configuration replace the existing configuration meaning that